albertogp71/qLDPCsim/README.md

 # qLDPCsim
 ---
-qLDPCsim is a toolkit for simulation of quantum LDPC error correction codes focused on decoding algorithms.
+qLDPCsim is a toolkit for performance evaluation of quantum LDPC error correction codes focused on decoding algorithms.
-It uses [stim](https://github.com/quantumlib/Stim) for simulation of noise channels and generation of symdrome measurements. qLDPCsim has the foollowing modules:
+Simulation of noise channels and generation of symdrome measurements is done using [stim](https://github.com/quantumlib/Stim).

+qLDPCsim has the foollowing modules:
-- **PCMlibrary**: A library of parity check matrix pairs (Hx, Hz).
+- **PCMlibrary**: a library of parity check matrix pairs (Hx, Hz).
 - **decoders**: qLDPC decoders.
-- **eval**: performance evaluation functions.
+- **simulate**: simulation execution.

-qLDPC is in its initial development stage.
+qLDPC is at an initial development stage -- more features will be added.
-Some parts need testing.